iOrange/iorange.github.io/p02/TeapotAndBunny.md

 }
 ```

-> Please note that for the “shadow” rays we add **gl_RayFlagsTerminateOnFirstHitNVX** flag.
+> Please note that for the “shadow” rays we add **gl_RayFlagsTerminateOnFirstHitNV** flag.
 In this case, we will stop tracing at the first found intersection, without finding the nearest one.
 It’s only a fact of an occlusion is important to us, after all.

 So here we check if there was a primary intersection, or if we hit the “sky”.
-If there was an intersection - then we calculate the intersection point (we know the distance to the intersection point from the ray origin), then get the direction to the light source, and call *traceNVX*, specifying our specialized “shadow” shaders, as well as the location of *PayLoad* for “shadow” rays.
+If there was an intersection - then we calculate the intersection point (we know the distance to the intersection point from the ray origin), then get the direction to the light source, and call *traceNV*, specifying our specialized “shadow” shaders, as well as the location of *PayLoad* for “shadow” rays.

 > Please note that we slightly offset our shadow ray origin along the normal.
 This is done to avoid unwanted “self-shadowing”.
 You can also use a non-zero tmin value for this.